-In the mid-1960's, a group of high school friends who live on the Near North Side of Chicago enjoy life to the fullest...parties, hanging out, meeting new friends.
+In 1964, a group of high school friends who live on the Near North Side of Chicago enjoy life to the fullest...parties, hanging out, meeting new friends.
 Then life changes for two of the ...
 See full summary »

 20 of 21 people found this review helpful.

 Was this review helpful to you?